jtblake92/IntermediateAI/README.md

 - ✅ Python scripts used in the lesson

-- 📝 A `README.md` file explaining how the code works step-by-step
+- 📝 A `Code Breakdown.md` file explaining how the code works step-by-step

 - 📊 Visual outputs (where applicable) such as confusion matrices, prediction plots, or decision trees